JimShibli/how-mens-tennis-has-changed/README.md

 GitHub - portfolio presentation

 # Key Insights
-- Returning quality and ability to win points behind the 2nd serve are where elites excel most head of the rest of the tour.
-Additionally these traits correlate strongly with win percentage.
+- Returning quality and ability to win points behind their 2nd serve are where elites excel the most ahead of the rest of the tour.
+These traits correlate strongly with win percentage across all eras.
 - Elite advantage in serving metrics has declined over the years suggesting big serving alone is no longer the differentiating factor for determining the elite champions.
 - Excelling in a single metric is not enough to win matches or to be considered elite.